shines77/hashmap-benchmark/README.en.md

 ### 4. Update to lastest version

-If you have compiled `abseil-cpp`, and wanna update to lastest version of this repository.
+If you have compiled `abseil-cpp` and `hashmap-benchmark`, and wanna update to lastest version of this repository.

 You can use following command: